abdulwadoodfaazli/Who-Wants-To-Be-A-Millionaire-/README.md

 # Running the game

-You can very conveniently compile all codes needed for this game and generate the final executable file for your game by this simple command: <br />
+You can very conveniently compile all codes needed for this game and generate the final executable file for your game on a Linux system by this simple command: <br />
 ```
 make game
 ./game